JulianBerger/Taranis360Panorama/README.md

 `local pitchCh		= 2` = Pitch @ Channel 2

+##How to tune the Script?

+The script adds custom inputs at Input17 on your Taranis that you can edit to adapt it to your gimbal

 ---

-You can set the speed of one gimbal roation step with the parameters `yawStepValue` and `pitchStepValue`, default is 100 (= Max.
+You can set the speed of one gimbal roation step with the inputs `yawVal` and `pitchVal`, default is 10 (Max.
 PWM)

 ---

-You can set the duration of one gimbal roation step with the parameters `pitchStepDuration` and `pitchStepDuration`, default is 100 (=1sec)
+You can set the duration of one gimbal roation step with the parameters `pitchDur` and `yawDur`, default is 10 (1sec)

 ---

-You can set the amount of steps for one 360° rotation with the parameters `yawSteps` and `pitchSteps`
+You can set the amount of steps for one 360° rotation with the parameters `yawStp` and `pitchStp`

+###Advanced Setup

+The script uses 3 Special Functions at index 60,61 and 62 as default, you can change them with the parameters `shutCFIndex`, `yawCFIndex` and `pitchCFIndex` if you want, but there is no need to if you aren't using them.

 ---

-The script uses 3 Special Functions at index 60,61 and 62 as default, you can change them with the parameters `shutCFIndex`, `yawCFIndex` and `pitchCFIndex` if you want, but there is no need to if you aren't using them.
+The script inserts inputs at at index 16 (Input17) at default.
+If you already use this input, you can change the index with the `inputIndex` parameter.